zenotech/common-superbuild/README.md

 See the [SuperbuildInstallMacros][install-macros] file for documentation on the variables available in `$project.bundle.cmake` files.

+Package suffixes may be computed using the `superbuild_package_suffix` function, though this only supports basic information (version, platform, and pointer size).

 ### `superbuild_add_tests` (function)

 This function, if defined, will enable testing for the superbuild itself.